couchbaselabs/docs-ng/content/couchbase-query-language-0.1/language-reference.markdown

         where collection-expr is as follows

-        ANY | ALL expr OVER path AS identifier
+        ANY | ALL expr OVER identifier IN path END

+        FIRST | ARRAY expr OVER identifier IN path [ WHEN expr ] END

         where nested-expr can be one of: